siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.5.2 (2016-06-17) =
+* Fixes wrong check for "other" field being enabled.
+Thanks to [ChrisWare](https://wordpress.org/support/profile/chrisware) for pointing this out.

 = 1.5.1 (2016-03-04) =
 * Classes instantiated by WooCommerce_HearAboutUs are now publicly available.